Corona Tools Pruners and Shears Buying Guide

 Many of the pruners we carry are available in several sizes, such as ½”, ¾” and 1”.
 You can use the chart above to help select a comfortable pruner size.

-The table below contains links to high resolution images of many of our pruners and shears, with a measuring ruler included in the photo.
+The table below contains links to high-resolution images of many of our pruners and shears, with a measuring ruler included in the photo.
 You can use these images to see the actual size of various pruners and shears, including blade length.
 These images are high resolution and thus the file size is significant, keep that in mind if you’re on a limited data plan.
-Each image is around 4.0 megabytes with a couple smaller and larger outliers.
+Each image is around 4.0 megabytes with a couple of smaller and larger outliers.

-Here is a lower resolution sample image:
+Here is a lower-resolution sample image:

 Item